Algebraic characterization of equivalence between oracle-based iterative algorithms

 \Crefrange{algo_i1}{algo_i4} are equivalent in the sense that when suitably initialized, the sequences $(x^k_1)_{k\ge 0}$ and $(x^k_2)_{k\ge 0}$ are identical for all four algorithms.\footnote{ In their original formulations, \cref{algo_i1,algo_i2,algo_i4} included projections onto convex constraint sets.
 We assume an unconstrained setting here for illustrative purposes.
 Some of the equivalences no longer hold in the constrained case.} Although these particular equivalences are not difficult to verify and many have been explicitly pointed out in the literature, for example in~\cite{gidel2018a}, algorithm equivalence is not always immediately apparent.

 In this paper, we present a framework for reasoning about algorithm equivalence, with the ultimate goal of making the analysis and design of algorithms more principled and streamlined.
+This includes: \begin{itemize} \item A universal way of representing algorithms, inspired by methods from control theory. \item Sensible definitions of what it means for algorithms to be equivalent. \item A computationally efficient way to verify whether two algorithms are equivalent. \item A software package implementing this framework named \lin{}.
+The software takes an algorithm described using natural syntax as input, and returns a canonical form with known names and pointers to relevant literature. \end{itemize}

+This paper studies equivalence of oracle-based algorithms at the oracle interface; any underlying optimization problem is external to the framework.

-This includes: \begin{itemize} \item A universal way of representing algorithms, inspired by methods from control theory. \item Sensible definitions of what it means for algorithms to be equivalent. \item A computationally efficient way to verify whether two algorithms are equivalent. \end{itemize} Briefly, our method is to parse each algorithm to a standard form as a linear system in feedback with a nonlinearity; to compute the \emph{transfer function} of each linear system; and to check whether certain key relationships hold between the transfer functions of the algorithms in question.
+Briefly, our method is to parse each algorithm to a standard form as a linear system in feedback with a nonlinearity; to compute the \emph{transfer function} of each linear system; and to check whether certain key relationships hold between the transfer functions of the algorithms in question.